RESEARCH

 The results of this research are published in internationally peer-reviewed scientific journals that can be freely accessed at the following links: Scientific Reports, 2022; Child Abuse & Neglect, 2021.

-The set of techniques that includes our multimodal program is aimed at helping children learn how to manage their emotions and build resilience and wellbeing at a young age, with the aspiration to improve their lives, the lives of others and the environment.
+The full set of techniques included in our multimodal program is designed to help children learn to manage their emotions and develop resilience and well-being from preadolescence onward, with the goal of improving their lives, the lives of others, and their environment.
+Our long-term vision is to help prevent intergenerational cycles of suffering.

-Impact of a multimodal school program on the regulation of emotions and stress in children in a vulnerable neighborhood in Buenos Aires, Argentina.
+Mental health evaluation and pilot school program for emotion and stress regulation in children from a vulnerable neighborhood in Buenos Aires, Argentina

 A multimodal trauma-informed school program to promote mental health for children exposed to adverse childhood experiences in El Salvador.